brianom95/brianom95.github.io/_posts/2020-09-26-valentia-sprint1.md

 She was going home to Tralee, but I'd never been to Valentia so I headed for a bit of exploring, then camped by the lighthouse with a movie and a nice dinner.
 Thinking about it that night I was overwhelmingly happy with the beautiful sunny day and wondered if I'd do another one.

-Little did I know that I would be back here in 2021, and that a seed was now planted which would lead me to discover Ironman.
+Little did I that a seed was now planted which would lead me back here in [2021](valentia-sprint2, and more importantly to discover [Ironman](killarney-full-ironman).
 The allure of which would dominate my every thought for months.
 Haunting me until I rose to the challenge.
 Taking on what seemed so nonsensical that I couldn’t understand how it was possible.
 A half maybe, but surely not that!

 #### Finish Time
 <div class="table-container">